runpod/docs/docs/serverless/endpoints/send-requests.md

 }
 ```

-After a few minutes, the stream will show the full response.
+After a few minutes, the stream will show a completion response, or if the endpoint is not configured correctly, error logs.

 ## Send a request using cURL